goto920/nodejs/variableplayer/README.md

 - Local download of modified sound as a wav file

 Note: Upon download on iOS 12 browser will open blob window with "unknown" and users should save the file as filename.wav. iOS 13 may not have the problem.
+Sound quality is not very good for big change in speed or pitch.